OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 The entity value [`properties`](/javascript/api/excel/excel.entitycellvalue#excel-excel-entitycellvalue-properties-member) property allows you to set customized information about your data types.
 The `properties` key accepts nested data types.
 Each nested property, or data type, must have a `type` and `basicValue` setting.

+> [!IMPORTANT]
-The nested `properties` data types are used in combination with the [Card layout](#card-layout) values described in the subsequent article section.
+> The nested `properties` data types are used in combination with the [Card layout](#card-layout) values described in the subsequent article section.
 After defining a nested data type in `properties`, it must be assigned in the `layouts` property to display on the card.

 The following code snippet shows the JSON for an entity value with multiple custom properties.